Problem Definition

 Jito's proposed solution — BAM (Block Assembly Marketplace) — creates new problems for validators rather than solving existing ones.

-#### Validator Authority Weakened
+#### Validator Authority Erosion

-* MEV revenue distribution shifts against validators
+* MEV revenue distribution shifts unfavorably for validators

-#### App-Centric Design — Validators Marginalized
+#### App-Centric Design — Validator Marginalization

 | Issue | BAM | Flowra |